neetjn/py-component-controller/README.md

 ## Testing

-All module related e2e tests are in the `py-component-controller/tests` subdirectory.
+All module related e2e tests are in the `py_component_controller/tests` subdirectory.
 To setup your environment run `make setup`.
-To stand up the mock application, run `make app`.
-This will serve the application on localhost:3000.
+To stand up the mock site, run `make app`.
+This will serve the mock site on localhost:3000.
 To run the test suite, use `make tests`.

+The mock site was created using Riot.js 3, TWBS, webpack 2.2, and webpack dev server.
+It was designed to represent a common website layout with responsive capabilities.

 Requirements: